-Technical data, such as information on physical properties and residual contents of PVC, glue, polyolefins and metals, were provided for the input materials (i.e. washed and dried flakes, step 1).
-These are produced mainly from PET containers, e.g. bottles, previously used for food packaging, collected through post-consumer collection systems.
-However, a small fraction may originate from non-food applications, such as bottles for soap, mouthwash or kitchen hygiene agents.
-According to the applicant, the collection system and the process are managed in such a way that in the input stream, this fraction will be no more than 5%, as recommended by the EFSA CEF Panel in its 'Scientific opinion on the criteria to be used for safety evaluation of a mechanical recycling process to produce recycled PET intended to be used for manufacture of materials and articles in contact with food' (EFSA CEF Panel, 2011).
+Technical data, such as information on physical properties and residual contents of PVC, glue, polyolefins, cellulose, metals and polyamide, were provided for the input materials (i.e. washed and dried flakes, step 1).
+These are produced from PET containers, e.g. bottles, previously used for food packaging collected through post-consumer collection systems.
+However, a small fraction may originate from non-food applications such as bottles for soap, mouthwash or kitchen hygiene agents.
+According to the applicant, the collection system and the process are managed in such a way that in the input stream this fraction will be no more than 5%, as recommended by the EFSA CEF Panel in its 'Scientific opinion on the criteria to be used for safety evaluation of a mechanical recycling process to produce